ridash2005/CUDA-Kernels-Demo/README.md

   High-performance vector addition, subtraction, multiplication, and dot product using both CPU and GPU implementations, with dynamic kernel configuration and extensive validation.
   *(See detailed section below for vector_ops subproject)*

-- **mat_mult/**
+- **mv_ops/**
-  CUDA implementations of matrix multiplication with both CPU reference and GPU accelerations, including naive and optimized tiled kernels.
+CUDA implementations of core matrix-vector operations with comprehensive CPU reference implementations and GPU accelerations.
-  Demonstrates shared memory usage, kernel tiling, synchronization, and performance benchmarking with validation.
+Includes dense, banded, symmetric, and triangular matrix-vector multiply kernels, along with rank-1 and rank-2 matrix update operations.
   *(See detailed section below for mat_mult subproject)*

 ---